alekswael/assignment4-self-assigned-project/README.md

 The simple sequential model achieves a near perfect score of ~99% acc after 13 epochs when predicting the test set.
 Val-accuracy is about 96% after just 7 epochs, so further training yields diminishing returns after this point.

 Upon reviewing the data again, it seems the images are too similar in each class.
-This would explain why the accuracy is so high on train, val AND test data - the data is simply to homogenetic.
+This would explain why the accuracy is so high on train, val AND test data - the data is simply to homogeneous.
 It might be interesting to test the model with another test dataset which has more image variance.

 ```